cybercris/blip/README.md

 ## :rocket: About

-Desafio: Lista de contatos inteligentes
+Challenge: Smart contact list

-Você precisa construir um App em React que faça listagem dos contatos inteligentes conforme o layout no Figma.
+You need to build an App in React that lists smart contacts according to the layout in Figma.

-Requisitos:
+Requirements:

-A aplicação deverá cumprir todos os requisitos funcionais abaixo.
-Lembre-se também de seguir atentamente as diretrizes de entrega do projeto :)
+The application must meet all of the functional requirements below.
+Also remember to carefully follow the project delivery guidelines :)
-- Listagem de contatos inteligentes;
+- Smart contact list;
-- Adicionar um contato na listagem de favoritos;
+- Add a contact to the favorites list;
-- Permitir alterar a forma de visualização (lista/blocos);
+- Allow changing the way of visualization (list/blocks);
-- Permitir ordenação por ordem alfabética;
+- Allow sorting in alphabetical order;
-- Permitir ordenação por data;
+- Allow sorting by data;
-- Permitir busca por nome dos contatos;
+- Allow search by name of contacts;
-- Ao clicar em um contato, deverá ser redirecionado para uma tela contendo os detalhes daquele contato que foi clicado
+- When clicking on a contact, you should be redirected to a screen containing the details that contact that was clicked

-Diretrizes de entrega:
+Delivery guidelines:

-- Utilizar React JS;
+- Use ReactJS;
-- Utilizar algum pré-processador de CSS (SASS, LESS, Stylus...) ou algum framework de CSS-in-JS (styled-components, Tailwind, …);
+- Using some CSS pre-processor (SASS, LESS, Stylus...) or some CSS framework CSS-in-JS (styled components, Tailwind, …);
-- Implementação de acordo com o Figma Design;
+- Implementation according to Figma Design;
-- Utilizar a API de contatos inteligentes (Swagger) - também está disponível na pasta compartilhada a collection com explicações de como utilizar os endpoints;
+- Utilizing a Smart Contacts API (Swagger) - is also available in the folder shared the collection with encouragement on how to use endpoints;
-- Realizar implementação de testes e garantir a cobertura do código.
+- Perform test implementation and ensure code coverage

 ## :cloud: Demo